-Flaw Id Module Exploitability Mitigation Comment 134 MAPNextLink.framewo Unlikely Potential False Positive (Blue Cedar Networks):Probably the rk.bca · scan is confusing the unique_freed with a release of the pointer and marking this as a vulnerability, but what the code is really doing is: free the pointer after the first (and only) usage.
-Which is the expected safe way to work in this case.
-121 MAPNextLink.framewo Unlikely Potential False Positive (Blue Cedar Networks):Probably the rk.bca scan is confusing the unique_freed with a release of the pointer and marking this as a vulnerability, but what the code is really doing is: free the pointer after the first (and only) usage.
-Which is the expected safe way to work in this case.
-148 MAPNextLink.framewo rk.bca Unlikely Potential False Positive (Blue Cedar Networks):Probably the scan is confusing the unique_freed with a release of the pointer and marking this as a vulnerability, but what the code is really doing is: free the pointer after the first (and only) usage.
-Which is the expected safe way to work in this case.
-144 MAPNextLink.framewo rk.bca Unlikely Potential False Positive (Blue Cedar Networks):Probably the scan is confusing the unique_freed with a release of the pointer and marking this as a vulnerability, but what the code is really doing is: free the pointer after the first (and only) usage.
-Which is the expected safe way to work in this case.
-143 MAPNextLink.framewo Unlikely Potential False Positive (Blue Cedar Networks):Probably the rk.bca scan is confusing the unique_freed with a release of the pointer and marking this as a vulnerability, but what the code is really doing is: free the pointer after the first (and only) usage.
-Which is the expected safe way to work in this case.
+Flaw Id Module Exploitability Mitigation Comment Approve Mitigation (Blue Cedar Networks):After reviewing the source, this does in fact appear to be an error with the scanner, not the code.
+150 MAPNextLink.framewo rk.bca Unlikely Potential False Positive (Blue Cedar Networks): Probably th TK.DCa scan is confusing the unique_freed with a release of the pointer and marking this as a vulnerability, but what the coo is really doing is: free the pointer after the first (and only) usage.
+Which is the expected safe way to work in this case Approve Mitigation (Blue Cedar Networks):After reviewing the source, this does in fact appear to be an error with the scanner, not the code.
+149 MAPNextLink.framewo Unlikely Potential False Positive (Blue Cedar Networks): Probably th rk.bca scan is confusing the unique_freed with a release of the pointer and marking this as a vulnerability, but what the co is really doing is: free the pointer after the first (and only) usage.
+Which is the expected safe way to work in this case Approve Mitigation (Blue Cedar Networks):After reviewing the source, this does in fact appear to be an error with the scanner, not the code.
+132 MAPNextLink.framewo rk.bca Unlikely Potential False Positive (Blue Cedar Networks): Probably th scan is confusing the unique_freed with a release of the pointer and marking this as a vulnerability, but what the co is really doing is: free the pointer after the first (and only) usage.
+Which is the expected safe way to work in this case Approve Mitigation (Blue Cedar Networks):After reviewing the source, this does in fact appear to be an error with the scanner, not the code.
+129 MAPNextLink.framewo Unlikely Potential False Positive (Blue Cedar Networks): Probably th rk.bca scan is confusing the unique_freed with a release of the pointer and marking this as a vulnerability, but what the co is really doing is: free the pointer after the first (and only) usage.
+Which is the expected safe way to work in this case Approve Mitigation (Blue Cedar Networks):After reviewing the source, this does in fact appear to be an error with the scanner, not the code.
+141 MAPNextLink.framewo Unlikely Potential False Positive (Blue Cedar Networks): Probably th rk.bca scan is confusing the unique_freed with a release of the pointer and marking this as a vulnerability, but what the co is really doing is: free the pointer after the first (and only)